jkwiatk1/jk_website/_pages/about.md

 I am currently developing my competence in the field of **Artificial Intelligence**.
 In the past, I have been educated in **Power Electronics** and **Electrical Engineering**.
 I enjoy learning and actively spending my free time.
 I am ready to make difficult and risky decisions and can look at problems realistically.

+Since I was young, I have been successfully engaged in sports: judo, cycling (won Polish track championship in 2015), gym, etc.

+I enjoy traveling, exploring the world and am interested in meeting new people.

 * * *
 ### Education
 <dl>